Usnija Redžepova: Later years

+Although she had to give up her studies, she had the opportunity to visit some Arabic countries, including Sudan where she performed for Yugoslav workers.
+President Josip Broz Tito is said to have been an admirer and she performed for him and Fidel Castro when he was on a visit in the Brionian Islands.
+The cultural organisation responsible for her tours abroad, "Beogradska estrada", also permitted her to perform in Western countries.

 After the breakup of Yugoslavia, Usnija Redžepova considered putting an end to her career because she was devastated by the death of her country.
 Nonetheless, she continued to release albums until 2007 but she ended up in a difficult financial situation after her husband's death in 2005.
 She received a national pension from the Serbian government on 29 December 2011.

-Redžepova died on 1 October 2015 in Belgrade after a three-year long battle with lung cancer.
+Redžepova died on 1 October 2015 in Belgrade after suffering from lung cancer for three years.
 She was 69.
 Her funeral took place at the Bajrakli Mosque in central Belgrade on 4 October and she was buried in Skopje at the Butel cemetery.

 Personal life

-Usnija Redžepova met her husband, Svetomir Šešić aka Sele, in 1978 during a tour in Germany.
-They never had any children together.
-Sele was an accordionist and also one of the administrators of the prominent Serbian label PGP-RTB, which helped his wife in her career.
-He died in 2005 from pancreatic cancer.
+Redžepova met her husband, Svetomir Šešić, known as "Šele", during a tour in Germany.
+The couple married in 1978. Šele was an accordionist and also one of the administrators of the prominent Serbian label PGP-RTB, which helped his wife in her career.
+He died in 2013 from pancreatic cancer.

 Usnija Redžepova is not related to Esma Redžepova, another prominent Macedonian-Romani singer, but the two were close friends and released an album together in 1994, Songs of a Macedonian Gypsy, which gathers their main successes.